 5.1.6.
-Presence on the target
+Presence at the target area

-A. Persons allowed inside the 20 m circle
+A. Persons permitted inside the 20 m circle

-The only persons allowed within the 20 m circle during the accuracy jumps will be the members of the panel of judges, members of the Jury of appeal and necessary members of the organising staff.
+The only persons permitted within the 20 m circle during the accuracy jumps will be the members of the panel of judges, members of the Jury of appeal and necessary members of the organising staff.